-When you make the minimum payment, you ultimately pay more in finance charges than if you paid your balance faster by making bigger payments.
-You could save hundreds, possibly even thousands, of dollars in interest just by raising your monthly credit card payment even by a little.
+When you make minimum payments, you ultimately pay more in interest charges than when you pay your balance with bigger payments.
+You could save hundreds, or even thousands of dollars in interest just by raising your monthly credit card payment.

-For example, if you have a $2,000 balance at 14% APR, paying the minimum will cost $1,833.24 in interest.
-If you instead send $100 a month and make no future charges, you'll only pay $290.77 in interest, saving more than $1,500 in interest.
-(Based on Bankrate.com's Minimum Payment Calculator and minimum payment calculated at interest+1% of balance.)
+For example, if you have a $2,000 balance, on a card with a 14% annual percentage rate (APR), paying the minimum of $43.33 a month will cost $1,833 in interest charges and take over 14 years to pay off.
+If you instead pay $100 a month and make no future charges, you'll only pay $291 in interest, saving more than $1,500 in interest.

-Making the minimum payment not only costs more money in the long fun, it will also take you longer to completely pay off your balance.
+Making the minimum payment not only costs more money in the long run, but it will also take you longer to completely pay off your balance.

 On the other hand, sending $100 a month consistently would allow you to pay the balance in just under two years.
 (Again, assuming you make no future charges on the card and your APR doesn't change).

-Credit utilization—the ratio of your credit card balance to your credit limit—is 30% of your credit score.
-If your credit card balance is high relative to your credit limit, it costs precious credit score points.
-A low credit score can make it harder to qualify for credit cards and loans.
+Credit utilization—the ratio of your credit card balance to your credit limit—is generally 30% of your credit score.
+If your credit card balance is high relative to your credit limit, it will lower your credit score.
+A lower credit score can make it harder to qualify for credit cards and loans.

-If you plan to buy a home or make another large credit purchase in the near future, you'll probably need to pay off some debt to qualify for a loan or to at least qualify for a competitive interest rate.
+If you plan to buy a home or make another large credit purchase in the near future, you might need to pay off existing debts to help you qualify for a loan or for a competitive interest rate.

-Minimum payments won't lower high credit card balances quickly enough.
-Raise your payments to pay off credit card balances before you make an application for a large loan.
+Making minimum payments won't lower high credit card balances quickly enough to help you receive approval for a mortgage.
+Raise your payments to pay off credit card balances, and ensure your credit utilization ratio is lower before you make an application for a large loan.

 You'll Increase Your Available Credit, and Have an Emergency Source.